cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/deployment-guides/terraform.md

   This will set up the directory so that your infrastructure can be deployed.

-3. Before actually deploying your infrastructure, you can view a preview of everything that will be created:
+2. Before actually deploying your infrastructure, you can preview everything that will be created:

     ```sh
     $ terraform plan
     ```

-4. Deploy the configuration:
+3. Deploy the configuration:

     ```sh
     $ terraform apply